 Although I value the importance of being up to the minute, I run everything through my filter of timelessness.
 When buying, I always make sure that every piece is going to stand the test of time in terms of quality, functionality and wearability.
 I do this by selecting essentials made of superior fabrics.

 My main tip is: fully understand your client.
 The more you know, the less risk you take when buying.
-My principle: ‘buy less but choose well.
+My principle: ‘buy less but choose well’.
 Sometimes the total look that a brand is trying to impose just does not work for you.
 So focus mainly on products that you really believe in: it will save you from deadstock and help to boost your own confidence in the value of the product during the selling process.

 Alexandre Furtado